byam11123/ai-expense/README.md

 - Responsive design that works on all device sizes
 - Ability to delete and update expenses from the tracking table
 - Dark mode support
+- Supabase integration for persistent storage of expenses

 ## Tech Stack